electricimp/Usb/README.md

 Resets the USB host see [USB.Host.reset API](#reset) .
 Can be used by application in response to unrecoverable error like driver pending or not responding.

-This method should clean up all drivers and devices with corresponding event listener notifications and and finally make usb reconfigure.
+This method should clean up all drivers and devices with corresponding event listener notifications and and finally make usb reconfiguration.

 It is not necessary to setup [setEventListener](#setEventListener) again, the same callback should get all notifications about re-attached devices and corresponding drivers allocation.
 Please note that newly created drivers and devices instances will be different and all devices will have a new addresses.